-Diagnostic test mode Function ECCS A/T Air bag Work support This mode enables a technician to adjust some devices faster and more accurately by following the indications on CONSULT. × Self-diagnostic results Self-diagnostic results can be read and erased quickly. х х x Trouble diagnostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. x ECU discriminated No. Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. х Data monitor Input/Output data in the ECM can be read. х x Active test Diagnostic Test Mode in which CONSULT drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х SRT·OBD test value The results of SRT (System Readiness Test) and the OBD TEST VALUES/TEST LIMITS can be read. x ECM part number ECM part number can be read. х х Function test Conducted by CONSULT instead of a technician to determine whether each system is "OK" or "NG". x x: Applicable
+Diagnostic test mode Function ECCS A/T Air bag ABS GI Work support This mode enables a technician to adjust some devices faster and more accurately by following the indications on CONSULT. х MA Self-diagnostic results Self-diagnostic results can be read and erased quickly. х х х х Trouble diagnostic record Current self-diagnostic results and all trouble diagnostic records previously stored can be read. х ECU discriminated No. Classification number of a replacement ECU can be read to prevent an incorrect ECU from being installed. х Data monitor Input/Output data in the ECM can be read. х х х DTC work support This mode enables a technician to set operating conditions to confirm self-diagnosis status/result. х Active test Diagnostic Test Mode in which CONSULT drives some actuators apart from the ECMs and also shifts some parameters in a specified range. х x AT DTC confirmation The results of SRT (System Readiness Test) and the self-diagnosis status/result can be confirmed. x FA ECM part number ECM part number can be read. х х × BA Function test Conducted by CONSULT instead of a technician to determine whether each system is "OK" or "NG". х BR x: Applicable